- What Size Air Conditioner Do I Need?

 One possible cause is an electrical fault causing the unit to constantly cycle on and off.
 Another is leaking refrigerant.
 A third is a clogged air filter causing the coils to freeze shortly after the unit turns on and then defrost when it turns off in a repeating cycle.
 Luckily, these are usually minor AC repairs.

 Water is a byproduct of the operation of an air conditioner.
-They are designed to remove moisture from inside air and some of this moisture is drawn into the heating coil to help keep it from overheating.
+They are designed to remove moisture from the inside air and some of this moisture is drawn into the heating coil to help keep it from overheating.
 The remaining water collects in a drain and is designed to flow out through a pipe.
-This may be more pronounced during heavy operation, but is normal.
+This may be more pronounced during heavy operation but is normal.
 Other water may form where cold surfaces cause condensation and is again normal.

 Water in other areas may be a sign maintenance is needed.
 A steady stream in an unexpected place could indicate a blocked or damaged drainpipe.
 If the unit does not remain sealed properly, it could be exposed to additional hot air and cause unusually high levels of condensation.
 Similarly, operation in colder than normal temperatures can slow the evaporation of normally produced water and allow it to pool.